Khao Thom Pad

 24 pieces of banana leaves or aluminum foil – 8 x 10 inch rectangles

 - In large pot or wok over medium low heat, add coconut milk, sugar and salt.
 Cook until sugar and salt have dissolved.
 Add rice that has been rinsed and drained.
-Cook rice, stirring constantly, for 15-20 minutes until the rice has softened and liquid has been completely absorbed.
+Cook rice, stirring constantly, for 5-10 minutes until the rice has softened and liquid has been completely absorbed.
 Stir in cooked black beans if using.
 Turn off heat and allow rice mixture to cool.

-- To prepare for the parcels, clean and cut banana leaves.
+- To prepare the parcels, clean and cut banana leaves.
 Place about ¼ cup of rice mixture in the center of the banana leaf rectangle.
 Place a slice of banana on top of rice.
 Fold the banana leaf long way, then fold ends in to close the parcels.
 If you do not have banana leaves, you can use aluminum foil.
-You can tie two parcels together, creating khao thom mut.
+You can tie two parcels together, creating khao thom mad.